Perth Cup Tips & Betting Advice

 Perth’s premier staying race has been won by some quality gallopers with Wandering Willie, Scarpia, Artesian, Pheonix Park (1927), Dayana (1973) and Crying Game (1976) being the most popular winners.

-What was to be the 2012 Perth Cup, was run on the 31st of December 2011, giving that year two renewals of the race.
+What was to be the 2012 Perth Cup, was run on the 31st of December 2011, giving that year two editions of the race.
+The same happened in 2016 with the 2017 running taking place on New Year’s Eve.

-The Group 2 CB Cox Stakes (2100m) is the key lead up race to the Perth Cup, taking place around two weeks earlier depending on the day New Year's Day falls on.
+The Group 2 CB Cox Stakes (2100m) is the key lead up race to the Perth Cup, taking place around two weeks earlier.